 But the crucial question is how in the long term these companies will truly distinguish their offerings and be pertinent to their customers?
-This is where brands come in because now the big trend in business is to move away from product-led to being brand-led.
+This is where brands come in because now the big trend in business is to move away from product-led to brand-led.

 The major dimensions of benefits upon which technology companies should build positioning platforms are functional: what our brands do; economic: what our brands mean to the customers in terms of time and money; and emotional: what our brands make them feel.

-A brand that exceeds the functional and economic levels by providing emotional advantages will charge an incremental price premium and build strong competitive advantage and customer brand loyalty.
+A brand that exceeds the functional and economic levels by providing emotional advantages will charge an incremental price premium and build a strong competitive advantage and customer brand loyalty.

 To strengthen our company in the minds of our business buyers, all we need to have is a long-term brand vision/purpose because a brand is a mental patent registered in the minds of customers.